KairoiAI/Branding/Logo/README.md

 <img src="https://github.com/KairoiAI/Branding/blob/main/Logo/Kairoi_Logo_Clear-space-guide.png" alt="Kairoi's logo with markers around to show the space that should be left around it" align="centre">

 As Kairoi builds its reputation, we do use the following version in documents created by Kairoi and in our email signatures.
-This version is not intended for third partyies' reference.
+This version is not intended for third party use.

 <img src="https://github.com/KairoiAI/Branding/blob/main/Logo/Kairoi_Logo-and-info.png" alt="Kairoi's logo plus the text 'AI Ethics & Research Governance'" align="centre">